aaroncluo/Cricket-Data-Analysis-/README.md

 The script generates a text report (<state>_cricket_data_analysis.txt), a monthly observation graph (<state>_cricket_observations_by_month.png), and an interactive HTML map (<state>_cricket_observations_map.html) viewable in a browser.

+For results for each individual state look in the 17 western states folder.

+/n

 Updates-
 - 5/3 - Created project.
 Added data for Utah, Wyoming, Oregon and Nevada, US 2020 Census data and script